tohkarle/SC1015-Mini-Project/README.md

 ## Transformer Models

-#### Note: There are 3 files for BERT each using different approaches while leveraging on the pre-trained BERT model.
+#### Note: There are 3 files for BERT each using a different approach while leveraging on the pre-trained BERT model.

 1. BERT
     - BERT_BFSC.ipynb